Anooj29/GEN1_AI/README.md

 <h2>GEN1_AI 🌐💡</h2>
 GEN1_AI is a multifaceted exploration into the realms of artificial intelligence, encompassing machine learning, neural networks, and computer vision.
-This project is built to push the boundaries of AI technology through a series of experiments and practical implementations.<br>
+This project is built to push the boundaries of AI technology through a series of experiments and practical implementations.

 <h3>🚀 Project Overview </h3>
 <p>This repository combines theoretical learning with AI applications.
 The goal of GEN1_AI is to apply AI algorithms across various domains, including:

 Machine Learning: Developing predictive models and understanding data patterns.
 Neural Networks: Designing deep learning architectures for advanced AI tasks.
-Computer Vision: Enabling machines to interpret and process visual data.</p><br>
+Computer Vision: Enabling machines to interpret and process visual data.</p>

 <h3>📂 Folder Structure</h3>
 <p></p>Practice: Contains basic AI experiments that build foundational knowledge in machine learning, neural networks, and computer vision.